Argus LogoPLARV

 Edge Cases

-DQI behaves predictably under pathological inputs.
+ADQI behaves predictably under pathological inputs.
 The following cases are documented explicitly because they represent real training scenarios.

 • Duplicate steps.
 All component functions include a 1e-12 epsilon guard on denominators, preventing division by zero.